The overall average UK energy bill in 2020 was:

 - Cheapest fixed tariffs: £783 per year

-Fixed tariffs can be hundreds of pounds cheaper than variable tariffs, so it’s important to shop around and switch regularly.
+Fixed tariffs can be hundreds of pounds cheaper than variable tariffs, so when they do return on a larger-scale, it is important to shop around and switch regularly.

-What should I do if my gas or electricity bill is higher than average?
+What should I do if my gas and electricity bills are higher than average?

 There are many changes you can make to reduce your energy bill, here are just a few examples: